SGH Warsaw School of Economics: Library

-The Library of SGH Warsaw School of Economics is the largest economics library in Poland with its 786 334 volumes of monographs; 216 778 volumes of serials; 983 titles of subscribed periodicals – Polish and foreign, and ca. 30 000 titles of foreign journals in electronic form.
+The Library of SGH Warsaw School of Economics is the largest economics library in Poland, with 786,334 volumes of monographs, 216,778 volumes of serials, 983 titles of subscribed periodicals – Polish and foreign, and approximately titles 30,000 foreign journals in electronic form.

 The SGH Library holdings are organized in several collections.
-Each collection is available in different departments, on precisely defined conditions: by free access, by library order slips, or by borrowing.
+Each collection is available in different departments, on defined conditions: free access, library order slips, or borrowing.
 Students are allowed to borrow books exclusively from the Students’ Lending Library.

 Gospodarka Narodowa: The Polish Journal of Economics

 Gospodarka Narodowa.
-The Polish Journal of Economics is a quarterly scientific journal publishing leading research across all fields of economics and economic policy.
-The journal has been established in 1931 and since 2000 is edited at the Collegium of Economic Analysis of the SGH Warsaw School of Economics.
+The Polish Journal of Economics is a quarterly scientific journal publishing leading research across all economics and economic policy fields.
+The journal was established in 1931.
+Since 2000, it has been edited at the Collegium of Economic Analysis of the SGH Warsaw School of Economics.

 Journal of Public Policy Studies

 The Journal of Public Policy Studies (Polish: Studia z Polityki Publicznej) was founded in 2014 at the Collegium of Socio-Economics of the SGH Warsaw School of Economics.
 It is published quarterly and is focused on public policy science issues.